 “Laboratory, Medical or Dental” means an establishment providing biological, dental, medical, or optometrical laboratory and testing services.

-“Laboratory, Research and Development” means facilities for the investigation of natural, physical, or social sciences that may include engineering and product development.“Land Use Application” means an application required by the zoning or subdivision ordinances.
+“Laboratory, Research and Development” means facilities for the investigation of natural, physical, or social sciences that may include engineering and product development.

+“Land Trust” means a private non-stock, non-profit corporation that has as its purpose the preservation.

+“Land Use Application” means an application required by the zoning or subdivision ordinances.

-“Land Use Authority” means the person, board, commission, agency, or other body designated by the _______ Township Council to act upon a land use application.
+“Land Use Authority” means the person, board, commission, agency, or other body designated by the Magna Municipal Council to act upon a land use application.

-“Land Use Decision” means any final decision of the township council, planning commission, or final administrative decision of the _________________ or other official responsible for the enforcement of zoning and subdivision regulations.
+“Land Use Decision” means any final decision of the municipal council, planning commission, or final administrative decision of the Director or other official responsible for the enforcement of zoning and subdivision regulations.

+“Land Use Hearing Officer” means the “Appeal Authority” created pursuant to section 10-9a.701 of the Utah Code annotated to hear appeals to zoning decisions applying to the zoning ordinance as provided in Section 19.16.020 and for decisions by the planning commission.
+The land use hearing officer is also the appeal authority for subdivision appeals subject to Section 18.08.040 of this Ordinance.
+The land use hearing officer is also charged with the powers and duties enumerated in Section 19.12.040.C of this Title.

 “Lattice Tower” means a support structure constructed of vertical metal struts and cross braces forming a triangular or square structure that often tapers from the foundation to the top.